 Sometimes it’s all about the simple things, and in the summer, some days a little while splashing around is all you need.
 Our list below offers descriptions about, and links to, spraygrounds or splash fountains in Northern Virginia.
 These are free and often quick “get in, get out” experiences that require little time but still give little ones a great day of fun.
-Please see the site websites for hours of operations and rules (such as type of water shoes required, if any).
+Please see the site websites (official links provided for all) for hours of operations and rules, such as type of water shoes required, if any.

 Old Town Square

 The latest sprayground to “splash” onto the scene is the splash pad in Old Town Square in the City of Fairfax!
 The splash pad, which opened in 2015, is located at Old Town Hall in downtown Fairfax.
 It features 15 water jets that shoot up from the ground with a full spectrum of colors (which also makes for a pretty view at night).